trstringer/trstringer.github.io/_posts/2021-01-21-query-azure-resource-tags.md

 ## Summary

 Azure resource tags are really great ways to contain key-value data.
-Some examples are: Business unit ownership, lifecycle tag, resource notes, etc. Being able to quickly and effectively query the tags is an important skill.
+Some examples are: Business unit ownership, lifecycle tag, resource notes, etc. Being able to quickly and effectively query the tags is a good skill to have when searching for resources!